Review: The Leica M typ 262

 It would not be fair to end this review without mentioning the recently released Leica M10, which potentially addresses several of the criticisms raised.

-All in all, the M10 should address the most serious reservations that I have about the M 262, with the sole downside being significantly reduced battery life.
+The M10 addresses the most serious reservations that I have about the M 262, with the sole downside being a marginally reduced battery life.
+In particular, the ability to use live-view was important enough that I eventually traded the M 262 for an M10.